dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 This is how a simple Dockerfile looks like.

-You can build a Docker image from it, that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file with the sentence "Hello, DrupalCamp Baltics 2015!".
+You can build a Docker image from it, that installs Apache on top of Debian file system and it replaces the contents of the default index.html file with the sentence "Hello, DrupalCamp Baltics 2015!".

 As you can see the format of the Dockerfile is very simple.